hannahbnelson/mgprod/README.md

 git clone https://github.com/cms-nanoAOD/nanoAOD-tools.git PhysicsTools/NanoAODTools
 scram b
 ```
-At this point, you should have all of the necessary code in order to produce the EFT NAOD files.
-At this point, do a `scram b` in the `CMSSW_10_6_19_patch2/src` to make sure everyting is compiled.
+At this point, you should have all of the necessary code in order to produce the EFT NAOD samples.
+Before moving on, do a `scram b` in the `CMSSW_10_6_19_patch2/src` to make sure everyting is compiled.

 Finally, edit the `PATH_TO_NAOD_CMSSW` global variable in your lobster config to point to your new `CMSSW_10_6_19_patch2` directory.